Panlizhi/MOCO/README.md

 If you agree to comply with the MIT License, please proceed with using the dataset.

 # Citation
-If you find the data presented herein useful for your research, please consider citing our article：**MAE-MilitIC: Map Augmentation Embedding to Enhance Semantics for Military Image Captioning**
+If you find the data presented herein useful for your research, please consider citing our article：**Military Image Captioning for Low-altitude UAV or UGV Perspectives**
 <!-- [**MAE-MilitIC: Map Augmentation Embedding to Enhance Semantics for Military Image Captioning**](http://panlizhi.github.io/files/MAE-MilitIC.pdf)-->